Remi-Guijarro/BusinessTraveller/README.md

-# BusinessTraveller
+# TSP
-Advanced programming project that aims at resolving the BusinessTraveller graph problem
+Advanced programming project that aims at resolving the TSP graph problem